ElcoLuijendijk/pybasin/manual/PyBasin_manual.md

 PyBasin is an open-source basin model code that simulates sediment burial, compaction and thermal history.
 The modeled geological and thermal history can be compared to vitrinite reflectance data and the low-temperature thermochronometers apatite fission track and (U-Th)/He.
 The code includes support for setting up and running large series of model runs using parallel computing, which is useful for instance to explore the values of exhumation rate, timing or basal heat flow that match organic maturity or thermochronology data in a basin.

-PyBasin was first written during my PhD research on the thermal history of the Roer Valley Graben to solve a key issue with interpreting low-temperature thermochronology in sedimentary basins, which is that themrochronometers often show inhereited signals from their sediment source areas.
-This makes modeling themrochronometers much more challenging, and most available themrla history models implicitely assume that your sample contains a homogenous population with a single thermal history and source area.
-PyBasin solves this by using end-member provenance hsitories and modeling a range of thermochronometer ages, which can then be compared with the distribution of ages in samples.
+PyBasin was first written during my PhD research on the thermal history of the Roer Valley Graben to solve a key issue with interpreting low-temperature thermochronology in sedimentary basins, which is that themrochronometers often show a mix of inherited signals from their sediment source areas and the thermal history of the basin.
+This makes modeling thermochronometers in basins much more challenging.
+Most available themral history models implicitely assume that your sample contains a homogenous population with a single thermal history and source area.
+PyBasin solves this by using end-member provenance histories and modeling a range of thermochronometer ages, which can then be compared with the distribution of ages in samples.
 You can find more background information and case studies of the models in a publication in JGR [@Luijendijk2011b], my PhD thesis [@Luijendijk2012] and an upcoming publication in Geoscientific Model Development.

 ![Example model run showing burial and temperature history (left-hand panel) and modeled present-day subsurface temperature, vitrinite reflectance and apatite fission track ages.](fig/model_example_1_simple.png)
 **Figure 1** *Example model run showing provenance and basin burial and temperature history (left-hand panel) and modeled present-day subsurface temperature, vitrinite reflectance and apatite fission track ages.*